 Nadhim Zahawi’s tax affairs: A timeline of how the controversy played out

-Allegations about Mr Zahawi’s tax arrangements have piled pressure on the Conservative Party Chairman and the Government.

-Questions have swirled around Nadhim Zahawi and his tax affairs in recent weeks but the row came to a head in the last few days – piling pressure on the former chancellor and forcing Rishi Sunak to address what he knew and when about the allegations.
+Questions have swirled around Nadhim Zahawi and his tax affairs in recent weeks but the row came to a head in the last few days – piling pressure on the Tory chairman and forcing Rishi Sunak to address what he knew and when about the allegations.

-The row centres on a tax bill over the sale of shares in YouGov, the polling firm Mr Zahawi founded.
-The shares, worth an estimated £27 million, were held by Balshore Investments, a company registered offshore in Gibraltar and linked to Mr Zahawi’s family.
+The ongoing row centres on a tax bill over the sale of shares in YouGov, the polling firm Mr Zahawi founded.
+The shares, worth an estimated £27m, were held by Balshore Investments, a company registered offshore in Gibraltar and linked to Mr Zahawi’s family.

 Here is how the controversy has played out: